 The Associate of Applied Science in Baking and Pastry Arts provides a broad foundation of baking and pastry theory and practical training necessary for success in the food service industry.
-Students will learn the art of creating tasty baked goods, pastries, and confections, from traditional bread baking to beautiful showpieces.
-Students will also learn to use sugar, syrups, icings, and chocolate.
-Prepare for a career as a professional baker or pastry chef in a bakery, restaurant, hotel or resort.
+Students will learn the art of creating tasty baked goods, pastries, and confections, from traditional bread baking to beauticul showpieces.
+Students will also learn to use sugar, syrups, icings and chocolate.
+Prepares students for a career as a professional baker or pastry chef in a bakery, restaurant, hotel or resort.